archastronaut/semsearch/README.md

 | **candle** (Hugging Face's Rust ML lib) | Medium — flexible, but fragile | Has had breaking updates and broken example code |
 | **rust-bert** | Hardest | Needs PyTorch (libtorch) installed alongside it |

-## Problems found with candle specifically

-- A routine update once broke other projects that depended on it.
-- Its own official example code has failed to even compile.
-- Loading a standard AI model into it has caused unexplained errors.

 ## Recommendation

 Start with `fastembed-rs`.
 Only reach for `candle` if you hit a real limitation it solves and you're OK debugging occasional breakage.